Code-Institute-Submissions/Final-project-unicorn-attractor-DONT-DELETE/README.md

 [View Developers Webpage](https://unicornapp-milestone-project.herokuapp.com/)

-Developers was created so a company was able to post bugs or new features that have been created by users or are experiencing problems.
+Developers was created so people where able to post bugs that they where experiencing problems with for others to help diagnose.
+Also users are able to create new features about the services that they can provide which can be purchased through the online payment system which is supported by stripe.
 Bugs are listed by there status, which are Todo, Doing and Done.
 Bugs and Features can easily be added by simply filling out the forms through there profile page.
 Users that feel they can help fix the bugs can assign the bug to themselves and once completed can change the status to Done.
-Bugs can be upvoted so they are listed first before other other bugs.
+Bugs can be upvoted so they are listed first before other bugs.
 Users can comment on bugs and features about there thoughts and give free advise.
-Features that have been created can be purchased through the online payment system which is supported by stripe.

 ## Website Functionality